LGN520/farreach-public/tech_report.md

 	+ Sth adds two extra bytes (both of zero) at the end of packet: unkown reason
 	+ Invalid status of 128
 		* Small/big endian is based on byte not bit
+	+ If key 0 is evicted by key 1, get key 0 will not arrive storage server
+		* Reason: if you do not assign value to condition_hi, it could be either 0 or 1
+		* NOTE: predicate is 4-bit instead of 2-bit, which can only be 1/2/4/8